M-Arafat61/IT-seminar-react-firebase/questions_and_answers.md

 #### Answer: A: `['🍕', '🍫', '🥑', '🍔']`

-<i>Write your explanation here</i>
-Provided code gives an array of food items, info variable construct an object with property favoriteFood and gives food array 0 index item as value.
+<i>Provided code gives an array of food items, info variable construct an object with property favoriteFood and gives food array 0 index item as value.
 After that info variable updates it's property favoriteFood with a new value.
-So, it doesn't affect the main array.Hence, array food remains unchanged.
+So, it doesn't affect the main array.Hence, array food remains unchanged.</i>

 </p>
 </details>